 The AP has somehow “purchased” an early copy of Walter Isaacson’s official biography of Steve Jobs, which is due to hit store shelves on Monday.
-According to this initial report, Jobs called Android “grand theft” and threatened to go “thermonuclear war” on Google.
+According to this initial report, Jobs called Android “grand theft” and threatened to start a “thermonuclear war” with Google.

 Isaacson wrote that Jobs was livid in January 2010 when HTC introduced an Android phone that boasted many of the popular features of the iPhone.
 Apple sued, and Jobs told Isaacson in an expletive-laced rant that Google’s actions amounted to “grand theft.”